dqops/dqo/docs/reference/yaml/partitioned/table-daily-partitioned-checks.md

-## TableDailyPartitionedCheckCategoriesSpec
+## TableSqlDailyPartitionedChecksSpec
-Container of table level daily partitioned checks.
-Contains categories of daily partitioned checks.
+Container of built-in preconfigured data quality checks on a table level that are using custom SQL expressions (conditions).